snutij/ChatroomReact/README.md

 Simple chatroom application using NodeJS + React + Redux  socketio

+I made this application to practice my react lessons in 2017, it's not uptodate.
+Feel free to use it, read the code, optimise, all you want with this repo !

 # Features

 * By default you have a random username